Juelia United Kingdom

 What is an engagement ring?

-What metal should I choose for the ring band?
+What metal should I choose for the engagement ring?

-Is it okay to customize an engagement ring?
+Is it necessary to have a diamond in an engagement ring?